provenance-io/provenance/docs/proto-docs.md

-<a name="provenance.expiration.v1.EventExpirationExtend"></a>
+<a name="provenance.expiration.v1.EventExpirationInvoke"></a>

-### EventExpirationExtend
+### EventExpirationInvoke
-EventExpirationExtend is an event message indicating an expiration has been extended
+EventExpirationInvoke is an event message indicating an expiration has been invoked

 | Field | Type | Label | Description |